This article about Finding the Best Beach Tent for Baby was written by baby travel expert Celine Brewer and may contain affiliate links.

 Keeping your baby’s skin healthy will make for a much more enjoyable family trip to the beach.
 While it might seem extreme to pack a baby tent for the beach, you’ll be glad you have the easy UV protection (UPF 50+) when you spend hours on the beach.
+This is especially true for young babies who are too young for sunscreen (always talk to your pediatrician about sunscreen on babies).

 Whether you are planning an all-inclusive vacation with a baby or a week at the lake, a beach tent is an invaluable baby and toddler beach essential to protect your baby from the sun’s harmful rays.
 The baby or toddler beach tent you purchase should have UV protection of at least UPF 50+ to keep your baby’s skin safe.
 Effective sun protection is one of the most important features of a baby beach tent.